 Before you go, Stay Safe

 Many people may be worried about their personal safety when visiting Mexico.
-There is crime in several places in Mexico, primarily along its Northern border.
+There is a crime in several places in Mexico, primarily along its Northern border.
 This is where the media concentrates their news mostly because of the violence the US State Department advises on travel to Mexico.
 So be sure and check out the Travel Warnings here before you go.

 But my advice to you is to say that the entire country of Mexico is NOT unsafe.
 Just be aware of your surroundings, stay in your small groups of friends or family, and try not to get too drunk late at night out at nightclubs or bars.
 According to the US Government, millions of Americans safely visit Mexico each year.
 Use your common sense while traveling to and within Mexico and try to be a good Mexican tourist!